-The majority of Gulf gray triggerfish that are commercially landed are typically harvested from federal waters (Table 3.4.2.8).
-From 2010 through 2014, gray triggerfish taken from federal waters accounted for an average of 65% of annual landings.
+The majority of Gulf gray triggerfish that are commercially landed are harvested from federal waters (Table 3.4.2.8).
+From 2010 through 2014, gray triggerfish taken from federal waters accounted for an average of approximately 93% of annual landings.
 Although a vessel may be in both federal and state waters during a single trip, the logbook guidance instructs vessel owners/operators to identify the area where the majority of the catch of each species is from.
+If all landings of unreported jurisdiction occur in federal waters, approximately 98% of commercial landings derive from gray triggerfish caught in the Gulf EEZ.